 The 27 Heads of State and Government of the EU approved the withdrawal agreement negotiated with the United Kingdom on 25 November 2018.
 In order to enter into force, the withdrawal agreement must also be approved by the UK Parliament and the European Parliament.

 The UK Parliament has voted several times refusing to approve the withdrawal agreement with the EU.
-It now has until 31 October 2019 to approve the withdrawal agreement.
+It now has until the withdrawal date currently applicalble to approve the withdrawal agreement.
 If the United Kingdom and the EU ratify the withdrawal agreement before that date, withdrawal will take place on the first day of the following month.
 The withdrawal agreement would then become applicable.

 Scenario 2: A disorderly exit (no-deal Brexit)

-If the United Kingdom does not agree to the withdrawal agreement by 31 October 2019, withdrawal will take place at midnight on 31 October 2019 without a withdrawal agreement.
+If the United Kingdom does not agree to the withdrawal agreement by the withdrawal date currently applicable, withdrawal will take place without a withdrawal agreement.
 That means that there would be no rules for the separation and for a transitional period until such time as the future relations are settled.